Maayani2000/GameDev6-MidProject/README.md

 - `EnemyBase` and `EnemyAI`: Core enemy stats and behaviour (patrol, chase logic).
 - `EnemyContactDamage`: Applies touch damage to any `IDamageable` when colliding or overlapping.
 - `PlayerHealthUI`: Subscribes to the active leader’s HP updates and refreshes HUD text/bar.
+- `PlayerStatusMessageUI`: Broadcasts "youv'e been hit!" for the leader or "`<alien name>` has been hit!" when followers take damage.
 - `Freezer`: Finds all `EnemyBase`/`SecurityCameraV2` in range and calls their disable hooks while applying a freeze outline.
 - `RestartManager`: Global input watcher for run restarts and returning to menu.
 - `InitialSceneLoader`: Ensures the game always boots into `MainMenu`.